sourcegraph/handbook/content/departments/support/process/removing-repositores-from-cloud.md

 2. Navigate (`cd`) into the codehost/repo-owner
 3. Run `rm -rf $repo_name`

-or
+## Verifying the repository was removed from the database

 1. Exec into `pgsql` and then;
 2. `SELECT FROM repo WHERE name LIKE 'example.com/example/repo';`

+## Verifying the repository was removed from disk
+1. `cd` into `/data/repos/`
+2. Navigate (`cd`) into the codehost/repo-owner
+3. Grep for the repo

 Both instances should return null results to help confirm deletion.

-## WIP - Removing repositories from disk

-This section will guide you on the steps for removing repositories from `gitserver`